aekj/Project1/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+Web1- 10.0.0.14, Web2- 10.0.0.16, Web3- 10.0.0.17

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+1-Filebeat
+2-Metricbeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- Filebeat collects linux logs.
+This allows us to track things like user logon events, failed access attempts, service starts and stops.
+- Metricbeat collects system metrics from the web servers.
+We look for things like cpu usage, memory usage, drive space usage and drive space available for each host.
+-
 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the ansible.cfg file to ~/etc/ansible.
-- Update the _____ file to include...
+- Update theUpdate the the configuration file to include the webservers and ElkVM (private Ip address).
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate tohttp://[ELK.VM.IP]:5601/app/kibana (http://20.219.50.82:5601/app/kibana) to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
-Where do you copy it?_
+Where do you copy it?_/etc/ansible/file/filebeat-configuration.yml
 - _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?_edit the /etc/ansible/hosts file to add webserver/elkserver ip addresses
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- _Which URL do you navigate to in order to check that the ELK server is running? http://[ELK.VM.IP]:5601/app/kibana  (http://20.219.50.82:5601/app/kibana)

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._